stakater/mto-docs/content/how-to-guides/crud/quota-crud-workflow.md

     - This ensures that quota names consist of lowercase alphanumeric characters and hyphens, and do not start or end with a hyphen.
     - The metadata section in the drawer while creating a quota is to provide a name for the quota.
 Users must ensure the quota name meets the specified criteria.
-Also the quota name should not already exist in order to create a new quota.
+Also, the quota name should not already exist in order to create a new quota.

 ### Step 2: Resource Quota